-Survivors and beneficiaries are not eligible for the temporary benefit or any COLAs earned on that amount.
+Survivors, beneficiaries, and exspouses are not eligible for the temporary benefit or any COLAs earned on that amount.

 The Special Benefit provision is not available to Uniformed Patrol members hired on or after January 1, 1995.

 Cost-of-Living Adjustment (COLA)